 In Sam’s case though, I believe he could have really ‘nailed it’ at PIT but passed, which happens all-the-time so you cannot blame Sam for being conservative.
 DeMarre Carroll goes to Portsmouth, shines on a stage in front of every NBA team and moves ahead of Sam on team’s boards (DeMarre got drafted 27th overall).

-Q: A lot of people were surprised that Steven Adams left for the NBA after one season (not the Panther way).
+Q: A lot of people were surprised that Steven Adams left for the NBA after one season.
 Even more people were surprised that he was a lottery pick in the 2013 NBA Draft, 12th overall.
 Were you surprised by his decision, and how high he was drafted?
 If so, then why?
 If not, what were some of the traits/skills that you identified that led you to believe he would be a lottery pick?

 I cannot say that I was surprised by Steven Adams’ decision to go pro.
 It is tough to be surprised by any of the blue-chip frosh’s one-year college stays.
 If you have the chance to be a lottery pick, that is often a difficult opportunity to pass up.